brotkrueml/sdbreadcrumb/README.md

 The extension requires TYPO3 8 LTS or TYPO3 9 LTS.

+The master branch can be used with TYPO3 10.0.

 ## Why should you use this extension?

 Structured data enriches your content for search engines.